-The German Toilet Organization (GTO) is a non-profit NGO, which was founded in Berlin in the October of 2005.
-The GTO is a network of people, who combine their experience from different professions to work towards common goals.
-The GTO's office can be found at Niedstraße 16 in Berlin, Schöneberg.
+The German Toilet Organization (GTO) is a non-profit NGO, founded in Berlin in October 2005.
+The GTO is a network of people, who combine their expertise of various professions, working towards common goals.
+The GTO's Headquarter is located in Berlin - Neukölln, Juliusstraße 41.

 To protect the environment and improve public health by raising awareness of, and providing people with, clean and sustainable toilet and wastewater treatment systems.